 import 'package:flutterfire/models.dart';

-The next step is to create a function for creating the SIMCheck resource.
-For that, we need to bring in a package to help make HTTP network requests.
+The next step is to create a function for creating the SimCheck resource.
+We need to bring in a package to help make HTTP network requests.

 In the terminal, run the following: